QwikDev/qwik/packages/qwik/src/core/api.md

     props?: Props;
     // (undocumented)
     qrl?: QRL<any>;
+    // Warning: (ae-incompatible-release-tags) The symbol "renderCtx" is marked as @public, but its signature references "RenderContext" which is marked as @alpha
+    //
+    // (undocumented)
+    renderCtx?: RenderContext;
     // (undocumented)
     seq: number;
     // Warning: (ae-forgotten-export) The symbol "Subscriber" needs to be exported by the entry point index.d.ts